rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Module 2 Errata.md

 ### Exercise 3: Provisioning Azure VMs running Windows Server

 Task 2: Deploy an Azure VM by using an Azure Resource Manager template<br>
-Skip - Step 1: Resource group has already been created Step 6:  I used the Localadmin for user and password for the labuser account located in the Resources tab Skip step 11:
+Skip - Step 1: Resource group has already been created <br>
+Step 6:  I used the Localadmin for user and password for the labuser account located in the Resources tab Skip step 11: